-Once the emission reductions of the nonroad retrofit project(s) are included in a transportation conformity determination, those specific reductions are no longer surplus and therefore no longer available as new reductions for meeting any Clean Air Act air quality related purpose, including but not limited to, reasonable further progress, attainment, maintenance, or requirements in Clean Air Act section 110(a)(2)(D).
+Once the emission reductions of the nonroad project(s) are included in a transportation conformity determination, those specific reductions are no longer surplus and therefore no longer available as new reductions for meeting any CAA air quality related purpose, including but not limited to, reasonable further progress, attainment, maintenance, or requirements in CAA section 110(a)(2)(D).
 Any emissions inventory created after a trade must properly account for the emission impact of the trade.